wholder/HersheyView/README.md

  - Script Complex
  - Script Simplex

-Note: There are also a wide variety of specialized symbnols included.
-Dr. Hershey also developed a Japanese character font, but those glyphs are not included in the code.
+Note: There are also a wide variety of specialized symbnols included that do not have ASCII equivalents.
+In addition, Dr. Hershey also developed a Japanese character font, but those glyphs are not included in the code.
 ### Requirements
 Java 8 JDK, or later must be installed in order to compile the code.
 There is also a [**Runnable JAR file**](https://github.com/wholder/HersheyView/tree/master/out/artifacts/HersheyView_jar) included in the checked in code that you can download.
 On a Mac, just double click the `GerberPlot.jar` file and it should start.
 Then, use `File->Open Gerber File` to open a file and then use the `Options` menu to select different render modes.  _Note: you may have to select the `GerberPlot.jar` file, then do a right click and select "Open" the first time you run the file to satisfy Mac OS' security checks._  You should also be able to run the JAR file on Windows or Linux systems, but you'll need to have a Java 8 JRE, or later installed and follow the appropriate process for each needed to run an executable JAR file.